wix-incubator/erb/wix-session-express-middleware/README.md

     /**
      * Init()
      * This function will throw 401 and will not get into the controller
-     * fir given routes.
+     * fםr given routes.
 If session exists it will inject to the Req object
      * @param app  - express app
      * @param routes - routes pattern for match the controller that will require wixSession
      * @param keys - object mainKey, alternateKey